arhamlet/Yet-Another-EfficientDet-Pytorch/readme.md

 ## Predictions Preview
-Here is a preview of our predictions.
+Here is a preview of the model predictions.

 <img src="predictions.png">